Gamma-Ray Burst Polarimetry with the COMCUBE-S CubeSat Swarm -- Design and Performance Simulations: COMCUBE-S Mission Concept

 \section{COMCUBE-S Mission Concept}

 COMCUBE-S is a swarm of 16U CubeSats that detect GRBs and measure their spectral, temporal and polarisation properties.
 They also determine GRB positions on the sky and provide fast notifications for follow-up observation by other facilities.
-Each satellite carries two complementary gamma-ray instruments each with a large field of view, allowing the swarm to offer full-sky coverage on a large spectral band (30~keV~--~10~MeV).
+Each satellite carries two complementary gamma-ray instruments each with a large field of view, allowing the swarm to offer full-sky coverage on a large spectral band (30~keV--10~MeV).
 The satellites operate in zenith-pointing mode to provide maximum effective area for sources not occulted by Earth.
 By simultaneously observing the same GRB and combining the data, the satellites work together as a single distributed telescope with a large effective area.
 More details on the mission concept are given in \citet{murphy2026}.

 The primary payload on each CubeSat is a Compton telescope optimised for gamma-ray polarimetry.
-The first scattering stage of the Compton telescope consists of eight double-sided silicon strip detectors (DSSDs) spread over two layers, which enable precise measurements of the 3D position of the interaction and energy deposit of each scattering interaction.
-The scattered gamma-rays are then tracked with innovative detectors made of novel scintillators readout by pixelated silicon photomultipliers (SiPMs; see Figure~\ref{fig:megalib}).
-The Compton Telescope Unit (CTU) detects both single-interaction events (gamma rays fully absorbed in one detector) in an energy range of 30~keV~--~2~MeV, which are used to detect GRBs, measure their spectra and light curves, and double-interaction events (Compton scattered gamma-rays) in an energy range of 100~keV~--~2~MeV for polarisation measurements and Compton imaging.
+The first scattering stage of the Compton telescope Unit (CTU) consists of eight double-sided silicon strip detectors (DSSDs) spread over two layers, which enable precise measurements of the 3D position of the interaction and energy deposit of each scattering interaction.
+The scattered gamma-rays are then {absorbed in position-sensitive scintillation detectors placed around the DSSD layers.
+The absorber layer beneath the DSSDs consists of pixelated gadolinium aluminium gallium garnet (GAGG:Ce) scintillators coupled with OnSemi silicon photomultiplier (SiPM) arrays.
+The absorber modules around the DSSDs are made of thin (5~mm) monolithic cerium bromide (CeBr$_3$) scintillators coupled with Hamamatsu SiPM arrays.
+Further details on the CTU design are provided in Section~\ref{sec:massmodel}}.
+The CTU detects both single-interaction events (gamma rays fully absorbed in one detector) in an energy range of 30~keV--2~MeV, which are used to detect GRBs, measure their spectra and light curves, and double-interaction events (Compton scattered gamma-rays) in an energy range of 100~keV--2~MeV for polarisation measurements and Compton imaging.
 An independent bismuth germanium oxide (BGO) spectrometer extends spectral measurements up to 10 MeV.
-The BGO Spectrometer Unit (BSU) comprises a BGO crystal of $50 \times 50 \times 150$~mm$^3$, which is read out at both ends by SiPM arrays.
+The BGO Spectrometer Unit (BSU) comprises a BGO crystal of $50 \times 50 \times 150$~mm$^3$, which is read out at both ends by OnSemi SiPM arrays.